rajaraodv/redispubsub/README.md

 <br>
 ***Along the way, we will cover:***

-1. How to use Socket.io & Sticky Sessions.
+1. How to use Socket.io & Sticky Sessions
 2. How to use Redis as a session store
-3. How to use Redis as a pubsub service.
+3. How to use Redis as a pubsub service
-4. How to use sessions.sockets.io to get session info (like user info) from Express sessions.
+4. How to use sessions.sockets.io to get session info (like user info) from Express sessions
-5. How to configure Socket.io client and server to properly reconnect after one or more server instances goes down ( i.e. has been restarted / scaled down / has crashed).
+5. How to configure Socket.io client and server to properly reconnect after one or more server instances goes down ( i.e. has been restarted / scaled down / has crashed)